Encoderr/google-ai-overview-remover/README.md

 ## Disclaimer

-This is the first extension I have made and is made to work in Firefox and hopefully other browsers as well in the future.
-This is also made for personal use and I am sharing this for those who would want to simplify their google searches without the annoying AI Overview.
+This is the first extension I have made, and it is made to work for Firefox.
+Hopefully other browsers as well in the future.
+This extension made for personal use and I am sharing this for those who would want to simplify their google searches without the annoying AI Overview.
 If anyone has any suggestions or improvements, please let me know by sending me a message!
-I would love to learn more about making these types of browser extensions and I do not have much experience with it overall.
+I would love to learn more about making these types of browser extensions as I do not have much experience with it overall.

 ## License